What are Exoplanets?

 Visual Exoplanet Model

 Below is a digital orrery of our intergalactic neighborhood illustrating the just how many planets we have discovered.
 The video was put together by from Ethan Kruse, an astronomy graduate at the University of Washington.
 The visuals and music are exceptionally done.
 It illustrates just far we have come since humanity pointed curved glass towards the sky.
 The video is a visualization of 1,705 planets in 685 systems as of November 24, 2015, found by Kepler.
-As of today, (Mar 2, 2017) we have found 3,572 exoplanets in 2,682 planetary systems.
-That’s a shit ton of planets!
+As of today, (March 2, 2017), we have discovered 3,572 exoplanets in 2,682 planetary systems.
+That’s a shit-ton of planets!
 We have come a long way from the first discovery of the exoplanet in 1988.